 One of the most common questions is whether to purchase rental car coverage when renting an automobile.
 My answer is “yes,” and here are a few reasons why.

 A few years ago, I rented a car because my truck was in the repair shop.
-Being the “insurance expert” I thought I was (and not wanting to spend more money that I had to), I waived the rental car coverage.
+Being the “insurance expert” I thought I was (and not wanting to spend more money than I had to), I waived the rental car coverage.
 Instead, I gave them my personal insurance policy information, confident that I would have coverage if anything big happened.
 After all, the rental car coverage was going to cost $68 for the three days I would need it.

 I rented a Tahoe because we were going to the lake the next day and would need the space.
 After a fantastic afternoon on the water, we were unloading the boat to the dock at the marina.
 Suddenly, I heard a loud “SPLASH” as I jumped between the boat and the dock.
 I knew immediately it was the keys to the Tahoe, which were now 30 feet underwater.
 After several hours of waiting on a tow truck to get us back to Greenville, I had to pay $600 out of pocket to purchase another set of keys to the vehicle.
 If I had purchased the insurance, it would have cost me nothing because it would have been covered.